-Since 2004 BRL has been using Hip Hop Therapy to transform the lives of youth and spark a global movement to reimagine mental health care.
+Since 2004 BRL has been using Hip Hop Therapy to transform the lives of youth and reimagine mental health care.

 The ProblemMost current systems struggle to meet the mental health needs of youth or color.
 In fact, many of the models used to provide therapy have become antiqued and fail to engage youth in ways that are meaningful to them.
 As a result, mental health disparities facing youth of color are rising at an alarming rate.
 According to experts, youth of color living in cities plagued by poverty, violence and crime experience traumatic stress at rates higher than soldiers returning from combat.
 According to researchers at The National Child Trauma Stress Network complex trauma can have lasting effects on a child’s emotions, ability to think, learn, and concentrate, impulse control, self-image, and relationships with others.

 Yet despite the pressing need for care, many youth reject support from mental health systems largely due to a lack of trust and stigma associated with receiving care.
 Youth in need who do not receive care are at greater risks for incarceration, serious mental illness, addiction and other health related issues.
 By the year 2020 more than half of all youth under the age of 18 will be persons of color.
 It is imperative that mental health systems adopt culturally appropriate therapeutic models tailored for diverse populations.